 “Okay!
 Now for Mr. McIntosh’s non-surprise pop quiz.
 Did I ever tell you that I hate pop quizzes?”
 Mike asked.

-“No, but that’s something I can easily understand.”
+“No, but that’s something I can easily agree with.”

 They entered their Algebra classroom and took seats next to each other.